Waihonua

 No analysis available

-All 20 current MLS listings indicate washer/dryer inclusions and numerous public remarks explicitly reference in-unit laundry (quotes include "full size washer dryer" and "in-unit laundry").
-Evidence is consistent across many different listings/agents rather than a single outlier, so confidence is high that some units in the building have in-unit laundry.
+All current MLS listings (20/20) indicate washer/dryer inclusions and numerous public remarks explicitly reference in-unit laundry — representative quotes include "full sized washer and dryer", "full size washer dryer", and "in-unit laundry".
+Mentions appear across many separate listings/agents and confirm the building offers units with in-unit laundry, so buyers searching for this feature would find relevant units here.

 No analysis available